rkt/rkt/Documentation/devel/stage1-implementors-guide.md

 * `--interactive` to run a pod interactively, that is, pass standard input to the application (only for pods with one application)
 * `--local-config=$PATH` to override the local configuration directory
 * `--private-users=$SHIFT` to define a UID/GID shift when using user namespaces.
 SHIFT is a two-value colon-separated parameter, the first value is the host UID to assign to the container and the second one is the number of host UIDs to assign.
+* `--mutable` activates a mutable environment in stage1.
+If the stage1 image manifest has no `app` entrypoint annotations declared, this flag will be unset to retain backwards compatibility.

 #### Arguments added in interface version 2